HavinLeung/Time-Management-Notes/README.md

 Now I want to touch on the topic of **studying for exams**.
 Many of you probably just try to memorize everything and plug and chug through exams.
 You probably don't have a good method of studying and you are simply throwing all of your time towards it without any strategy.
 This is the **wrong** way to study.

 For midterms, I generally start this process *a week* before my first midterm.
 For finals, I start *2-3 weeks in advance*.
-Write down a big ass to-do list for each course you have an exam for.
+Write down a big to-do list for each course you have an exam for.
 For each course, write down tasks that you will need to complete in order to successfully complete the exam.
 Then, we just do the same method as before - make yourself a to-do list for every day.

 **Note**: For this exam period, I like to do a calendar style to-do list as opposed to using Todoist since I'm planning so far in advance.